 What file types can I upload?

-While we accept all file types for upload, we'll also inspect each uploaded file and change extensions to reflect the original format if necessary.
-For example, if you're working with a JPEG image type, but rename or save it using a .png extension we'll detect the original file type and change it back to JPEG automatically when the file is uploaded.
-For additional image requirement details, check out this article.
+You can upload any file type to MailChimp, but we'll inspect each file and change extensions to reflect the original format if necessary.
+For example, if you're working with a PDF file type, but rename or save it using a .jpg extension we'll detect the original file type and change it back to .pdf automatically when the file is uploaded.
+For image requirement details, check out this article.

 Upload and link to files